28th March 2020

 He even had umbrellas with numbers on so he could practice his timetables out and about as the sun shone.

 “I can’t as I don’t have any friends to talk to, I only have my dear umbrellas for company,” sighed Umbrella Fella.
-“You need to find a friend,” exclaimed Hudson, “I would love to but how?” he asked feeling puzzled.
+“You need to find yourself a friend,” exclaimed Hudson, “I would love to but how?” he asked feeling puzzled.
 “Just be yourself!” shouted Hudson.

 “I’m Umbrella Ella,” she replied proudly.
 “Wow, I’m Umbrella Fella, I do believe our umbrellas and we, were meant to be!”

-So, what have we learnt from Umbrella Fella?
-Always be yourself and never hide how you are feeling, good or bad.
+Always be yourself because you are perfect just the way you are.
+Never hide yourself away or how you are feeling, good or bad.
 Never hide under an umbrella, share your feelings!
 A problem shared is a problem halved.
 He also learnt to have a good friend you need to be a good friend, so Umbrella Fella was there for Umbrella Ella when she needed him too.

 Umbrella Fella was the happiest he had ever been, so he made a song which he sings every day and he wants you to sing it too: